-Threshold 3 is the creation inside dying stars of the chemical elements that allowed the creation of chemically complex entities, including planets and including you and me.
+Threshold 3 is the creation inside dying stars of the chemical elements that allowed the creation of chemically complex entities, including planets and you and me.

 Threshold 5 is the creation and evolution of life on Earth.
 The first evidence of life comes from about 3.8 billion years ago on this planet.
 Now, the creation of life is a threshold that may also have been crossed many times, billions of times before in other parts of the Universe, but as yet we have no firm evidence that this is true.
-Life, so far, we can only study on our one planet.
-This threshold also surveys the evolution of our own ancestors, the hominines, from about 6 million years ago.
+So far, we can only study life on our one planet.
+This threshold also surveys the evolution of our ancestors, the hominines, from about 6 million years ago.

 Big History provides us the chance to think deeply about the place of human beings and modern society in the larger scheme of things.
 It offers a clear understanding of the overall shape of what I’m tempted to call a “modern, scientific creation story,” and an understanding of why this story is both important and in some ways very beautiful.
-Behind the fragmented vision of reality that modern educational systems offer, there is in fact a unified account offered by modern science of reality and its evolution.
+Behind the fragmented vision of reality that modern educational systems offer, there is a unified account offered by modern science of reality and its evolution.